DavidIraheta/Python-101/projects/CLIRPG/README.md

 The object of the game is to navigate the world and make the right choices to defeat the Dragon.
 The game will prompt you to make desicions at each choice you make, continue on to play to win.

-Technologies:
+Requirements:
-To play you will need to have the current version of python 3.12.5 and an IDE to operate the game on.
+To play you will need to have the current version of python 3.12.5 and an IDE to operate the game on.```